RahulBantode/Python_Automation/README.md

 # Python_Automation
-The application related to achieve the concept of python automation
+The repository consist the projects regarding the automation task in python Developed this application to clear and get handson those topics like regex pattern matching, zip module functionality, zip file creation or extraction of files.